Dijker/com.foscam/README.md

 ## Unsupported models
 FI89*xx* [...]

-## Supported features
+## Supported actions
-Homey will automatically fetch the camera settings every 5 minutes.
+Homey will automatically fetch the camera settings every minute.

 **If you would like to use the email snapshot feature, do not forget to configure the app settings.**
+- Create snapshot image
-- Create snapshot and send it via email as attachment or inline
+- Send snapshot via email as attachment or inline
 - Set brightness of the video
 - Set contrast of the video
 - Set hue of the video
 - Set saturation of the video
 - Set sharpness of the video
 - Flip the video horizontal
+- Goto PTZ preset point [`*`]
 - Mirror the video
 - Reboot the camera

+[`*`] Your camera has to support this, please refer to the [user manual](https://foscam.com/downloads/user_mannual.html).

 ## Supported triggers
 - When the camera made a snapshot

-## Supported Languages
+## Supported languages
 - English
 - Dutch (Nederlands)